CtrlK

 Completeness

-Clearly answers both what ('Specialized knowledge of Bash and Zsh scripting, shell automation, command-line tools, and scripting best practices') and when ('Use when the user needs to write, debug, or optimize shell scripts or work with command-line tools').
+It explicitly answers both 'what' (specialized knowledge of Bash/Zsh scripting, automation, CLI tools, best practices) and 'when' with a concrete 'Use when the user needs to write, debug, or optimize shell scripts or work with command-line tools' trigger clause.

 Trigger Term Quality